alcoholicspinesurgeon/Buddahs-Toybox/asm/README.md

-to lazy, didn't do it.
+TODO:
+  probably add a bit more functionality to make it do more than it does now.
+      Basic SIB/REX.W handling possibly..